BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

  <a href="#top">Back to top</a>

-Finished looking for a desktop wallet?
-Check out the available [hardware wallet](/hardware) options.
+Finished looking for a hardware wallet?
+Check out the available [Lightning native](/lightning) wallets.